aryanrahimieh/ARES_Fisher/README.md

 # ARES_Fisher
-This code is being written to put constraints in the Global 21-cm signal from ARES code.
+This code is being written to put constraints on the Global 21-cm signal from ARES code.
 I use Fisher analysis to calculate the sensitivity of physical parameters.